Earthworm Jim (TV series): Legacy

 Aspects of the show, such as newly created characters, or art style, were later implemented in future video games Earthworm Jim 3D and Earthworm Jim: Menace 2 the Galaxy.
 Two Earthworm Jim comic book series, in the US and UK, were also created to tie into the animated series.

-A line of action figures based on the show was released by Playmates Toys.
-The series included several variants of Earthworm Jim, as well as Peter Puppy, Princess What's-Her-Name, Bob the Killer Goldfish, #4, Evil the Cat, Henchrat, Major Mucus and Psy-Crow.
-A mountable "pocket rocket" was also available as well as a rare mail-in repainted figure of Earthworm Jim in a green suit.

-On November 18, 2021, it was reported that a new animated television series titled Earthworm Jim: Beyond the Groovy is in development.
+On November 18, 2021, it was reported that a new animated television series titled Earthworm Jim: Beyond the Groovy was in development.
+A year later, it was announced that Paris animation studio Circus Studios joined Passion Pictures as a partner on the show.
+In November 2023, series writer Brent Friedman stated that production had been put on hold.